Let's talk! Browse our offer and let us help you create your own budget.

 Even though the origin of this tradition is yet unclear, all the existing versions point at it being a gesture to attract good luck for the incoming year.

-One of the top holiday foods is the Epiphany cake.
+One of the top holiday foods is the roscón de Reyes (Epiphany cake).
 It is a sweet dough shaped like a ring and filled with candied fruit slices in different colors.
 Traditionally, the inside is stuffed with whipped cream and there are two surprises in the interior: a figurine and a bean.
-Whoever finds the latter will have to pay the price of the cake.
+Whoever finds the bean will have to pay the price of the roscón.

-Some of the most popular characters around this time of the year are the Three Wise Men.
+Some of the most popular characters around this time of the year are Los tres reyes Magos (the Three Wise Men).
 Riding their camels, Melchor, Gaspar, and Balthasar come from the Far East to visit all children’s houses each January 6th.

-If the kids have behaved well through the year, they will receive presents from the Magi.
+If the kids have behaved well through the year, they will receive presents from the Three Wise Kings.
 However, if they haven’t been good children, they will get coal instead.

 Every January 5th, big parades take place on the streets.
 Escorted by their pages and camels, the Three Wise Men give candies to the children that go to see them.
 Back at home and before going to sleep, it is the right time to leave some water and food out for the Three Wise Men and their animals to restore some energy before continuing with their long trip.